nikolaushuber/ortac-qcheck-stm-artifact/README.md

 [has been raised](https://github.com/art-w/varray/issues/2) on the project repository.

-For `Bitv` the generated tests revealed two different kinds of errors.
+For `Bitv` the generated test revealed two different kinds of errors.
 For the `fill`, `blit`, and `sub` functions the index-bound check can overflow, which may result in a segmentation fault.
 The issue
 [has been raised](https://github.com/backtracking/bitv/issues/31) and